Best Haunted Houses in New Orleans and Nearby

 Colonial Shopping Center, 7335 Jefferson Hwy., Harahan

 This is the scariest experience you’ll ever have in a suburban strip mall (unless you participate in Black Friday).
-Sets and props sourced from Hollywood films and TV shows, including Roots and Area 51, are uber-realistic.
-Combined with costumes actors and jump-scares, they create an experience that might be too terrifying for some people.
-Not to worry: re-entry costs $5, so you take a break if necessary.
+Sets and props sourced from Hollywood films and TV shows, including “Roots” and “Area 51,” are uber-realistic.
+Combined with costumes actors and jump-scares, they create an experience that might be too terrifying for some people ($18 at the door).

 319 Butterworth St., Jefferson

 This new haunted house replaced the beloved House of Shock, which closed in 2017 after 25 years.
 It bills itself as the largest and longest outdoor haunted attraction in Louisiana and stands on the House of Shock’s former site near the Huey P. Long Bridge.
 The two-story Spanish colonial mansion and courtyard has escape rooms and high-tech features throughout its attractions with creepy names like Cursed Voodoo and Museum Macabre.
 The haunted house doesn’t have the satanic/heavy metal themes of its predecessor, but promises to be plenty scary (and therefore inappropriate for kids under 12).
 Tickets start at $19.99.

 October 26-28.; 5-9 p.m.; 4-8 p.m. on Oct.
 28